Vermintide-Mod-Framework/Vermintide-Mod-Builder/README.md

 	npm i

 1. Run `gulp` from command line to create config.json file.
 2. Place your existing mods in the `mods` folder or specify alternative path in config.json.
 This path can be relative or absolute.
-To use current folder specify `.` as the path.
+To use current folder put `.` as the path.
+3. Set `game` in config.json to 1 or 2 to determine which game mods are gonna be built and uploaded for by default.
-3. Set `fallback_stingray_exe` and `fallback_workshop_dir` in config.json.
+3. Set `fallback_tools_dir` and `fallback_workshop_dir` in config.json for both games.
 These paths will be used if the script fails to find them in the registry.
 4. You can add folders that will be ignored when building/watching all mods to `ignored_dirs` in config.json.
 5. You can also set `temp_dir` to specify where temporary files will be placed during the build process.
 Leaving it empty will default to `<mods_dir>/.temp`.

 ### Usage

+	gulp <command> [command-specific params] [-f <folder>] [-g <game_number>] [--reset]

-All of these commands have the optional `-f <folder>` parameter that temporally sets current mods folder.
+`-f <folder>` or `--folder <folder>` - temporally sets current mods folder
+`-g <game_number>` or `--game <game_number>` - temporary sets which game should the mods be built/uploaded for
+`--reset` - resets config.json before executing the command

+Run without command to see a list of commands with parameters.

 #### Create a mod from template:

 	gulp create -m <mod_name> [-d <description>] [-t <title>] [-l <language>] [-v <visibility>]

 This will copy the template from `%%template` folder to a new folder, upload an empty mod to the workshop (the item is private by default), add its item ID to `item.cfg` in the new mod folder and open a browser window for you to subscribe to the mod.
-This is needed for building the mod.
+This is needed for the game to recognize the mod.

 #### Publish an existing mod to Steam Workshop:

 	gulp publish -m <mod_name> [-d <description>] [-t <title>] [-l <language>] [-v <visibility>] [--verbose]

-This will create `item.cfg` for a mod if it doesn't exist then build and publish the mod to workshop as a new item.
+This will create `itemV1.cfg` or `itemV2.cfg` (depending on which game is specified in the config.json) for a mod if it doesn't exist then build and publish the mod to workshop as a new item.
-If `item.cfg` is present it shouldn't have `published_id` in it.
+If .cfg file is present it shouldn't have `published_id` in it.

 #### Upload a new version of a mod to Steam Workshop: